phax/peppol-commons/README.md

 ## News and noteworthy

+  * 5.2.2 - 2016-12-16
+    * Added possibility to support more proxy settings via system properties (see issue #9)
   * 5.2.1 - 2016-11-21
     * Added possibility to disable SMP/BDXR client certificate check (see issue #8)
   * 5.2.0 - 2016-10-25